IBM/aspera-cli/CONTRIBUTING.md

 To debug doc generation, set env var: `ASPERA_CLI_DOC_DEBUG=debug`.

-## Running Tests
+## Test Environment

+The test envornment is composed with a YAML configuration file with server addresses and secrets and a YAML file describing tests, including the command line to run.

+Previously it was based on Makefile, but this has been replaced for better portability to the Windows OS.

+### Preparation of environment

-First, a testing configuration file must be created.
+First, a testing configuration file must be created (once).
 From project top folder, execute:

 ```bash